seppalalab/seppalalab_website/content/authors/erdogan-pekcan/_index.md

 highlight_name: true
 ---

-I am a senior postdoctoral researcher in cancer biology at Tampere University, specializing in colorectal cancer with a focus on chemotherapy resistance tumor microenvironment.
+I am a senior postdoctoral researcher in cancer biology at Tampere University, specializing in colorectal cancer with a focus on chemotherapy resistance and tumor microenvironment.
 My research combines in vitro models with multimodal omics analyses to identify therapeutic vulnerabilities and biomarkers for precision oncology.